MamaboloGtub/safe-paws/README.md

 ## How to Run Locally

 1. Open the project folder in VS Code.
 2. Open `index.html` in your browser.
-(When using the vsCode, you can right-click on the `index.html` file and select Open with Live Server).
+(When using VSCode, you can right-click on the `index.html` file and select Open with Live Server).
 3. Navigate through the site using the page links.

 ## Publish on GitHub Pages